Venice film festival promises sex and Scientology

 Barbera has introduced a small film market this year to make Venice more commercially attractive for studios, although there are doubts over how much business the initiative will generate.

 But his main task is to lure a selection of movies that ensures A-list star power, media buzz and a global spread of low-budget, high-quality cinema.
-On paper, the outlook for the August 29-September 8 event looks promising.
+On paper, the outlook for the Aug.
+29-Sept.
+8 event looks promising.

 There is no George Clooney, a Venice regular, and the festival will not feature heavyweights like Angelina Jolie and Johnny Depp.
 But a band of up-and-coming performers will partly compensate and help banish Venice's fusty image.